SunatP/OptimizeAndroidSystem/Record/CPU Governors/README.md

 ## This is my Record by Custom kernel

-### Lionheart:
+### Lionheart

-Summary:PERFORMANCE: GREAT, BATTERY LIFE: GOOD, COMPATIBILITY: GOOD
+Summary : PERFORMANCE : GREAT, BATTERY LIFE : GOOD, COMPATIBILITY : GOOD

 Description:
 Lionheart is a conservative-based governor which is based on samsung's update3 source.